-At unit filling and in the strong coupling limit $U / t \gg 1$, to the order $O\left(t^{2} / U\right)$, we obtain the effective low-energy spin Hamiltonian:
+At unit filling and in the strong coupling limit $U / t \gg 1$, the bosonic model can be approximated as a rotated Heisenberg model, the effective low-energy spin Hamiltonian given by:

-where the first term is the nearest-neighbor Heisenberg exchange $J_0$.
+we set $|J|=1$ as the energy unit scale.
+The first term is the nearest-neighbor Heisenberg interaction.
 The second term is DM interaction, which is anisotropic antisymmetric interaction.
-SOC also induces another anisotropic exchange interaction, $A_c$ term, which is symmetry-allowed even in the presence of inversion symmetry.
-On the square lattice, the $A_c$ term includes only a symmetric diagonal compass term.
-However, on the honeycomb lattice, the $A_c$ term includes a symmetric diagonal compass term and an extra symmetric off-diagonal term due to the lattice anisotropy, corresponding to the in-plane magnetic anisotropy.
+The third term is bond-dependent anisotropy, which is symmetry-allowed even in the presence of inversion symmetry.
 The last term in $\hat{\mathcal{H}}_{\text{spin}} $ is easy-axis anisotropy $(\Delta>0)$, which is derived from intercomponent interaction $U^{\prime}$ between bosons.